Skip to content

 where each parent grid node (e.g., gridT) has a corresponding child grid node (e.g., 1_gridT), which itself has a corresponding child (grandchild) node (e.g., 2_gridT).

-Importantly, we do not need a domain node containing the grid scale factors and masks defining each model domain since these variables are assigned to their respective grid nodes (e.g., horizontal grid scale factors e1t and e2t are stored in gridT etc.).
+Nested child / grandchild domain variables are also assigned to their respective grid nodes during pre-processing (e.g., horizontal grid scale factors e1t and e2t are stored in gridT etc.).